 During testing, if a student discovers a damaged test booklet or answer document, give the student a replacement test booklet or answer document.
-When the student completes all units, follow the directions for transcription in Section 5.2.2.
-Grid all student demographic information on the replacement test booklet (grade 3) or answer document (grades 4-8).
-Then follow instructions in Section 5.2.2 for "Do Not Score" booklets (grade 3) and answer documents (grades 4-8).
+When the student completes all units, follow

 3.10.4 Additional Orders

 Do NOT submit additional orders prior to receiving your initial shipment of test materials.
 All test materials should be inventoried prior to submitting any additional orders.